-The CPT®/HCPCS coding and the modifiers don’t raise many questions but clinicians, coders, and patients ask about correct diagnosis coding and sequencing of those codes.
+The CPT®/HCPCS coding and the modifiers don’t raise many questions but clinicians, coders, and patients frequently ask about correct diagnosis coding and sequencing of those codes.

 First, the citation from the General Guidelines in ICD-10, then on to the Q&A.